ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index-ibmcloud-secure-perimeter-network.md

 You can use the `ibmcloud-secure-perimeter-network` image in two ways:

 - Use `ibmcloud-secure-perimeter-network` as a Docker container to initialize the Secure Perimeter firewall rules configuration.
-- Use `ibmcloud-secure-perimeter-network` as a pod on a Kubernetes cluster to poll the IBM Cloud infrastructure account for new subnets created on your Secure Perimeter Segment VLANs and add them to the Vyatta firewall configuration.
+- Use `ibmcloud-secure-perimeter-network` as a pod on a Kubernetes cluster to poll the IBM Cloud infrastructure account for new subnets that are created on your Secure Perimeter Segment VLANs and add them to the Vyatta firewall configuration.

 ## What is included
 {: #spn_whats_included}